SilverGreen93/TrackballScroll/README.md

 ###### Compile the source code
 - Clone the repository from the github page or download the latest source code archive
-- Open the solution with *Microsoft Visual Studio 2017*.
+- Open the solution with *Microsoft Visual Studio 2019*.
 - Change the build type to `Release`.
 - Build the solution

 ###### Version history
+- v7: Implement more options for handling different click types and options including speed control, secondary action, independent configuration; Fix About box lag.
 - v6 fixes #20: allows to reverse scrolling directions
 - v5 fixes #17 + improved stability (rewrite of the mouse hook, state machine and mouse event sending)
 - v4 prevents #16... sort of (middle clicks can be disabled if necessary using the tray menu).